Open a PDF version to print this topic

 Types of eating disorders

 There are several different types of eating disorder.
-Some of the features are the same and sometimes people can have more than one type.
+Some of the features are the same and sometimes people can have more than 1 type.

 Anorexia (anorexia nervosa)

-Anorexia nervosa is a condition in which a person loses a lot of weight but still thinks they're fat, even though others would describe them as very thin.
-People with anorexia are obsessed with controlling their weight and what they eat, sometimes to the point of starvation.
+Anorexia nervosa is a condition in which a person loses a lot of weight.
+They still think they are fat, even though others would describe them as very thin.
+People with anorexia are obsessed with controlling their weight and what they eat.
+Sometimes this can be to the point of starvation.

-Men with anorexia are often preoccupied with body-building, weight-lifting, or muscle toning.
-They may have lowered testosterone levels, and lose interest in sex.
-They're likely to have thinning hair or serious hair loss, and grow a type of downy body hair called lanugo.
+Men with anorexia are often preoccupied with bodybuilding, weightlifting or muscle toning.
+They may have lowered testosterone levels and lose interest in sex.
+They are likely to have thinning hair or serious hair loss and grow a type of downy body hair called lanugo.

 Anorexia is a serious health issue that usually requires intensive ongoing treatment to overcome.